 Hiking the Cadini di Misurina Viewpoint in the Dolomites

-Last Updated on February 24, 2026 by Charlotte
+Last Updated on May 14, 2026 by Charlotte

 Perched at the end of a narrow ridge near the Tre Cime di Lavaredo Nature Park, the Cadini di Misurina viewpoint is one of the most photographed panoramas in the Dolomites.
-Jagged peaks ring the lookout on three sides, and from certain angles, it really does look like you’re standing at the edge of the world.
+Jagged peaks ring the viewpoint on three sides, and from certain angles, it really does look like you’re standing at the edge of the world.

-But in reality, this is a short walk, and not an all-day expedition.
+But in reality, this is a short 2.1-mile ( ~3.2 km) walk, and not an all-day expedition.
 In recent years, this spot has gone from semi-secret detour to full-blown Instagram star, so you can now expect more hikers and a small queue for the classic ridge photo.
 But it’s still a fantastic add-on to a day at Tre Cime di Lavaredo, especially if you’re already driving up the toll road anyways.

 Just a heads-up: some links on this site are affiliate links, which means I may earn a small commission at no extra cost to you, if you make a purchase.
 Your support helps to keep the blog running.

-Our Hike to the Cadini Misurina Lookout
+Our Hike to the Cadini Misurina Viewpoint

 It didn’t feel like the “proper” start to a famous viewpoint, and Travel Buddy was skeptical from the start.
 What he didn’t realize — and what I found hilarious — was that you can see the parking lot from the trail for most of the walk.
 This isn’t exactly off-the-grid backcountry exploration.